vermont42/Permitter/README.md

 ### Introduction

 Parking permits for the Orinda BART parking lot sell out sixty days in advance, by 7:00 AM.
-To automate interacting with the permit-purchasing website, I made Permitter.
-Technologies used include Java, IntelliJ, Selenium WebDriver, and Katalon Automation Recorder.
+In early 2018, I developed Permitter on a now-retired [MacBook Pro](https://motherboard.vice.com/en_us/article/53db3a/the-2012-non-retina-macbook-pro-is-still-the-best-laptop-apple-sells) to automate parking-permit purchases for my wife.
+(I get to the lot at 6:50 AM and therefore don't need a permit.)
+Since that time, I have run Permitter daily on my [Windows PC](https://www.intel.com/content/www/us/en/products/boards-kits/nuc.html) using [Task Scheduler](https://docs.microsoft.com/en-us/windows/desktop/taskschd/task-scheduler-start-page).
+Five days a week, new permits magically appear in her Select-a-Spot account.

+The Permitter stack includes Java, IntelliJ, Selenium WebDriver, and Firefox.
+I used [Katalon Automation Recorder](https://www.katalon.com/resources-center/blog/katalon-automation-recorder/) to observe interactions with the parking-website DOM.
+I strongly endorse that product.

-There is a full [video](https://vimeo.com/250967769) of Permitter in action.
+Enjoy a [video](https://vimeo.com/250967769) of Permitter in action.

-Although I developed Permitter on my MacBook Pro, I run this app on my Windows PC using Task Scheduler.

 ### Use

-*Permitter.java* has the *main* method.

 Permitter requires a credentials file called *credentials*.
 This file should have a BART-parking username and password with the format *username,password*.

 Permitter can exclude holidays and vacations from purchase.
 See *exclude.xml* for how.

-Permitter's repo has the MacOS Firefox Selenium WebDriver, *geckodriver*, but for other operating systems or browsers, use a different driver.
+Permitter's repo has the MacOS Firefox Selenium WebDriver, *geckodriver*, but for other operating systems or browsers, use the appropriate driver.

+If you are running on Windows, replace the string `geckodriver` in `Permitter.java` with `geckodriver.exe`.

+As of April 6, 2019, Permitter is known to work with the following versions:

+* IntelliJ IDEA: 2019.1
+* JDK: 8, Update 201
+* Selenium WebDriver for Java: 3.141.59
+* geckodriver: 0.24.0
+* MacOS: 10.14.4
+* Windows: 10.0.17763.404
+* Firefox: 66.0.2

 ### Technical Notes

+`Permitter.java` has the `main` method.

-The Safari Selenium WebDriver did not work for me, which is why I used the Firefox Selenium WebDriver.
+The Safari and Chrome Selenium WebDrivers did not work for me, which is why I used the Firefox Selenium WebDriver.
+YMMV.

 In my initial efforts to solve the purchasing problem, I tried [Permitter](https://github.com/jeffkowalski/permitter), a Ruby app.
 I ultimately decided to implement something else because I am not fond of Ruby's syntax.
 That said, I thank [Permitter](https://github.com/jeffkowalski/permitter)'s developer, Jeff Kowalski, for demonstrating that this automation is possible.